 Then in chapter 4, Solomon speaks to the young woman praising her body, and the woman rejects him.
 She says in Song of Songs 4:6, “Until the day breaks And the shadows flee away, I will go my way to the mountain of myrrh And to the hill of frankincense.”
 Then the beloved shepherd speaks to the young woman about their love, and the young woman accepts him.
 She says in Song of Songs 4:16, “Awake, O north wind, And come, O south!
 Blow upon my garden, That its spices may flow out.
 Let my beloved come to his garden And eat its pleasant fruits.”
 Clearly the charming words of Solomon do not work, but the words of the beloved shepherd do.

 Scene 4 presents the woman dreaming of her marriage (ch.
 5).
-She dreams of her husband coming to the door, but she hesitates and she goes to the door but her beloved shepherd is gone.
+She dreams of her beloved coming to the door, but she hesitates and she goes to the door but her beloved shepherd is gone.
 Again, she goes and looks for him in her dreams.
-This time she asks the guards again, but they beat her.
+This time she asks the guards again, but they beat her, which may be a metaphor for stopping her from finding her beloved.
 She no longer has favor with them.
 Even the daughters of Jerusalem do not care.

-Next is scene 5 where Solomon and his wives try to persuade the young woman (6-7).
+Next is scene 5 where the king tries to persuade the young woman (6-7).
 They speak to the woman to come to them (6:4-13).
 This is where she receives the name Shulamite, “Return, return, O Shulamite; Return, return, that we may look upon you!”
 The young woman replied “What shall you see in the Shulamite?
 She comes as a company of the camps.”
 (6:13, 7:1).
 See, she is not one of Solomon’s brides.
-After this, again Solomon and his wives try to charm her again.
+After this, again Solomon tries to charm her again.